SZPNR/Chess-to-S3-to-Snowflake-Project/README.md

 ## Contact

-Feel free to contact me at @SZPNR for further information or on linkedin:
+Feel free to contact me at @SZPNR for further information